oldkingcone/PBandJ/README.md

 This will work on BSD and Linux systems.

----TODO:
+**To do list:**

-1. Windows Compatability.
+*1. Windows Compatability.
-2. Clean up DB so that only paste links are present within the DB.
+*2. Clean up DB so that only paste links are present within the DB.
-3. Collect a summary of contents within each paste.
+*3. Collect a summary of contents within each paste.
-4. Filtering to search for specific strings contained within each paste.(DB functionality based on summary.)
+*4. Filtering to search for specific strings contained within each paste.(DB functionality based on summary.)
-5. Add event trapping for assert failures.
+*5. Add event trapping for assert failures.